josepamigoo/RL-for-Traffic-Optimization-using-SUMO/README.md

 # RL-for-Traffic-Optimization-using-SUMO
-In this repository, all codes necessary to implement an optimised ftraffic simulatin are presented.
+In this repository, all codes necessary to implement an optimised traffic simulation are presented.
 This includes a one single intersection layout, and two intserection with one agent and multiagent.

 # Important notes
 Folder 2-Intersections-1NN is currently unavailable, please see 2-Intersections-1NN-v1